23-2-DSDN242/parametric-letterforms-lucycocoa/README.md

 But still it did not fix the issue and I came up with a different method.

-I made another function name 'adjustclockwise', and I applied this function into all the degrees, and it worked!
+I created a function called 'adjustForClockwise' and applied it to all the angle values, which successfully resolved the issue!

 ```
 function adjustForClockwise(start, end) {